AbhinayReddyYarva/MaskRCNN-ObjectSegmentation/README.md

 python/image_composition.py is used to create artificial datasets for training and validation with mask_definitions.json files. synthetic_dataset/val/dataset_info.json can be created manually and enter the details console when python/image_composition.py is executed.

-Using train - validation generated images and mask_definitions.json with dataset_info.json files in coco instatnce format to create coco_instances.json file (synthetic_dataset/train/coco_instances.json & synthetic_dataset/val/coco_instances.json)
+Using train-validation sets generated images and mask_definitions.json files with respective dataset_info.json files in coco instatnce format to create coco_instances.json file (synthetic_dataset/train/coco_instances.json & synthetic_dataset/val/coco_instances.json).
+Need to the python/image_composition.py file.

 #### Note: Above all code is compatible with python 3.5